Last updated on November 5th, 2019 at 11:30 pm

-This week, while working on my dream I stumbled across the following quote online:
+This week, while working on my dream to make this website a top online publication, I stumbled across the following quote online:

 Is THAT preaching to the choir or what?

 I am living my dream, but I am at the place within the dream–the middle place–the place where I am walking down the path toward my dream, but the outcome or destination is still out in the future.
 My dream won’t come entirely true until we eight women have all achieved one great dream, and I can begin to write about the experience of being the person behind the bright curtain.

 In the meantime, I am in the training camp part of my dream, where the greatest amount of time is spent building my dream by writing regularly, reading, and attending Toastmasters meetings to learn the art behind the craft of public speaking.
 My nights are filled with books on motivation, public speaking, success, blogging, and weight loss.
 My days are filled with my regular job, administering this blog, writing on my other blog, raising my son, meetings, walking, meditating, and trying to stay focused on my dreams.

 How do I stay motivated to continue working at this pace from week to week?
 Let me share a little of my life outside this blog, and it starts with my attitude.

 1. I break my dream down to one day at a time.

 Each day I ask myself: what small thing can I do today, which will take me one step closer to my dream?
 Sometimes it is fixing something on the blog or reading three pages in a book, or other times it might be something as small as merely a walk around the block or eating a salad for lunch.